 Should you get a USB microphone?

 Well, if you need something portable with zero learning curve, yes.
-Though most of these are just fine if not superb for a podcast or song that will be streamed as a compressed MP3 file, there are instances where a non-USB microphone will better serve you.
-For one, if you make your living on recording and mixing audio, then you’ll want to look at something like the Rode NT1A.
+Though most of these are just fine if not superb for vocals that will be streamed as a compressed MP3 file, there are instances where a non-USB microphone will better serve you.
+For one: if you make your living on recording and mixing audio, then you’ll want to look at something like the Rode NT1A.
 Its recording capabilities surpass any of the listed following microphones, but it also requires an external recorder, which will cost much more than any of the following options.
+We can help you out if it comes to it, but a USB mic sidesteps this issue.

 Even if you are a professional in the audio industry, you may want a USB microphone as a go-to backup.
 As they say, “redundancy saves lives.”
 By having something as easy as a USB microphone, having a backup recording will be a thoughtless process that could save you from a world of frustration.